 If you don't specify exactly what you want in the beginning, the quote may only include the cheapest products and materials.

-Variations at any stage to your specifications, unforeseen problems, changes by council, or other causes may affect the final price of the works.
+Variations can affect the final price of the work..
 For example, there may be rock beneath the surface which needs to be removed.
 To do this, the builder may need to hire someone to use a jackhammer to break up the rock.

 All variations to the contract must be in writing and signed by both parties.